laserkelvin/neovim-dotfiles/README.md

 - Close buffers with `:bd`
 - Navigate between buffers with `<A-,>` and `<A-.>` (alt-key)
 - Open Telescope with `<leader>ts` to access various functions
+- Use `leap` to do fast fuzzy search + navigation in a document

 ### Fugitive